 A POP email account basically works by downloading email data to the first client to connect to it.
 This means that if you go on your iPad and open Outlook to download new emails using POP, your iPad is now the only place where they are stored.

-They won’t show up if you access the same email address from another device like a smartphone or a desktop PC.
+They won’t show up if you access the same email address from another device like smartphone or desktop client.
 This has advantages and disadvantages.

 About POP3